leontristain/modnotes/windhelm/upcoming.md

 ### Northeast Gatehouse Portcullis And Murder Holes

 The [Northeast Gatehouse](/windhelm/details/northeast/gatehouse.md) has a fairly large space underneath the gate.
 This could use a portcullis and some murder holes which may make Shadiversity fans a bit happier.
 Though the vanilla portcullis nif is too small for this purpose, maybe I can find some witcher nifs for it.
 Murder holes can probably be made out of some of those windows.
+Of course it will all just be for appearances and nothing is expected to actually be functional.

 ### Windswept Manor Balcony Railing